axelerant/engg-handbook/content/docs/principles/know-your-tradeoffs.md

 # Know your tradeoffs

-There will always be a moment when there are two or more choices, and you pick one.
-The situation happens more often in software development.
-At Axelerant, we value your decision.
-But it should have a reasoning behind it.
+It's a common joke that senior software engineers answer all technical questions with "It depends."
+It happens far more often than you think.
+It turns out that making decisions in designing software is not easy.

-1. Is the solution adaptable to [change]({{< ref "fundamentals.md#design-principle" >}})?
+Maturity in software engineering is a result of understanding the tradeoffs in all your decisions.
+There is no perfect solution; only the most relevant one.
+Our job as a software engineer is to:

-1. Can it be delivered to the customer within the deadline?
+1. Make sure we make the best decision possible given what we know.
-1. Can it be picked up by anyone from your team in case you are away?
+2. Design the system so that it is easy to redesign our solution if things change.

-And there can be more.
+We can't see all ends and this is where the wisdom of the team comes in.
 Our core value is to work as a team.
 So, [do not hesitate]({{< ref "ask-for-help.md" >}}) to review your decision with your peers.